Home » Sheet-Pan Chicken with Broccoli, Chickpeas, and Parmesan

 Directions

-2. Dry chicken well with paper towels.
-Mix together salt, black pepper, baking powder, paprika, coriander and cumin in a small bowl.
+• Dry chicken well with paper towels.
+Mix together salt, black pepper, baking powder, garlic powder, paprika, coriander, onion powder, and cumin in a small bowl.
 Season chicken wings evenly with the spice rub (on both sides and under the skin).
 Let it rest uncovered at room temperature while the oven heats up.
 Drizzle olive oil evenly across the skin.

-4. Meanwhile, in a large bowl, toss broccoli and chickpeas with 1/2 tsp kosher salt and 1 tbsp olive oil until evenly coated.
+• Meanwhile, in a large bowl, toss broccoli and chickpeas with onion powder, 1/2 tsp kosher salt and 1 tbsp olive oil until evenly coated.

-7. Remove the sheet pan from the oven and let the chicken rest for 10 minutes.
+• Remove the sheet pan from the oven and let the chicken rest for 10 minutes.
 If the broccoli is not yet tender, remove the chicken to a plate and return the sheet pan to the oven while the chicken rests, stirring the broccoli and chickpeas well.
-Adjust seasoning to taste, and serve warm with lemon wedges on the side (if using).
+Taste and adjust seasoning.
+Halve the lemon and squeeze its juice all over.
+Serve.

 Leave a Reply